 }

-This JSON example shows how Manticore can handle cross-layout typos—“ghbdtn” typed on a US keyboard would actually be “привет” (“hello” in Russian) if typed on a Russian keyboard.
+This JSON example demonstrates how Manticore handles cross-layout typos—“ghbdtn” typed on a US keyboard would actually be “привет” (“hello” in Russian) if typed on a Russian keyboard.

-Like other advanced search engines, Manticore supports prefix matching for as-you-type search experiences.
-It enables the engine to start matching records based on partial words.
+Like other advanced search engines, Manticore supports prefix matching for real-time search experiences.
+It enables the engine to match records based on partial words.

 For example, records containing “apricot” are returned as soon as a user types “a”, “ap”, “apr”.
-There’s no need for the engine to wait for a full-word match before displaying results.
+There’s no need to wait for a complete word match before showing results.

 Synonyms